joshuaalpuerto/list-deduplicator/README.md

 3.  **Vectorization (TF-IDF)**:
     *   For each pair of documents being compared, a TF-IDF (Term Frequency-Inverse Document Frequency) model is created.
     *   TF-IDF assigns weights to words based on their frequency in a document and their rarity across the set of documents being compared.
 This helps in highlighting important distinguishing words.
+    *   **Note:** In this implementation, the TF-IDF vectorizer is instantiated for each pair of documents, using only those two documents to build the vocabulary.
+This is different from the typical approach of building a global vocabulary for the entire dataset.
+This method avoids creating large, sparse vectors and is more memory efficient for pairwise comparison, but may yield slightly different results than a global TF-IDF.
+See the code comment in `src/index.ts` for more details.
 4.  **Similarity Calculation (Cosine Similarity)**:
     *   The TF-IDF vectors of two documents are compared using Cosine Similarity.
     *   Cosine Similarity measures the cosine of the angle between two vectors, providing a score between 0 and 1 that indicates how similar they are.
 A score closer to 1 means higher similarity.